Pittsburgh Regional Sojourn · July 1–4, 2026

 Escorted with honor

-The American Legion Riders carry the official Sojourn 250 Flag across its final miles, from National Flag Foundation Headquarters in Pittsburgh to Washington, D.C. for the nation’s 250th.
+The American Legion Riders carried the official Sojourn 250 Flag across its final miles, from National Flag Foundation Headquarters in Pittsburgh to Washington, D.C. for the nation’s 250th.
 We are honored by their service on every mile.

 Visit Legion.org